 Liveaboards to Jackson Reef will normally be visiting here as part of a Straits Of Tiran itinerary in the Northern Red Sea, Egypt.

-The dive site was made famous by the Cypriot merchant freighter, Lara, which ran aground on the reef's northern edge in 1981, Jackson Reef is a spectacular dive site located in the Straits of Tiran (the narrow channel of sea that separates the Gulf of Aqaba from the Red Sea).
+The dive site was made famous by the Cypriot merchant freighter, Lara, which ran aground on the reef's northern edge in 1981, Jackson Reef is a spectacular dive site located in the Straits of Tiran (the narrow channel of the sea that separates the Gulf of Aqaba from the Red Sea).
 Jackson Reef is the northernmost reef and is accompanied by three other world-class diving sites also visited by liveaboards, Woodhouse Reef, Thomas Reef, and Gordon Reef.
 These sites were all part of a vast, single ridge that has slowly been eroded away to leave mountainous peaks which lay just beneath the surface.
 These peaks, which were the cause of Lara's demise, are what remains of the ridge, while the underwater saddles (low points between mountains) that join these peaks have created the exquisite reefs we now dive.

 To the south of Jackson Reef is where you will find a permanent mooring for liveaboards diving this area.
 This is ideal as the location is sheltered from both the wind and waves, making for tranquil descents.
 From here, divers can take different routes either to the east or west, following the steep walls of the submerged mountain.
 Both routes will be with the current, which usually flows from the south and heads north to the Gulf of Aqaba.
-Visibility is normally 65 feet (20 m), but can be in excess of 100 feet (30 m).
-Average depth is 65 feet (20 m), while maximum depth is 130 feet (40 m).
+Visibility is normally 65 feet (20 m) but can be in excess of 100 feet (30 m).
+The average depth is 65 feet (20 m), while the maximum depth is 130 feet (40 m).

 Note that if heading east, dives tend to be turned just before the easternmost point of Jackson Reef, where the current is strongest.
-More experienced divers with good air consumption may be able pass the point, into steadier water, to dive the northern edge of the reef.
+More experienced divers with good air consumption may be able to pass the point, into steadier water, to dive the northern edge of the reef.